Daniel DiNardo: Coadjutor bishop and bishop of Sioux City

 On August 19, 1997, DiNardo was appointed coadjutor bishop of Sioux City by Pope John Paul II to assist Bishop Lawrence Soens.
 He received his episcopal consecration on October 7, 1997, from Soens with Bishops Donald Wuerl and Raymond Burke serving as co-consecrators, in the Church of the Nativity of Our Lord Jesus Christ.
 DiNardo adopted as his episcopal motto: Ave Crux Spes Unica, taken from the Latin hymn Vexilla Regis and meaning, "Hail, O Cross, Our Only Hope."

 DiNardo succeeded Soens as the sixth bishop of Sioux City upon the latter's resignation on November 28, 1998.

 Coadjutor archbishop and archbishop of Galveston-Houston

-DiNardo was later named coadjutor bishop of Galveston-Houston, by John Paul II on January 16, 2004.
+DiNardo was later named coadjutor bishop of Galveston-Houston by John Paul II on January 16, 2004.
 The diocese was elevated to the rank of a metropolitan archdiocese by John Paul II on December 29, 2004, and he thus became coadjutor archbishop.

-When Pope Benedict XVI accepted the retirement of Archbishop Joseph Fiorenza, DiNardo succeeded him as the second archbishop of Galveston-Houston on February 28, 2006.
+On February 28, 2006, Pope Benedict XVI accepted the retirement of Archbishop Joseph Fiorenza, and DiNardo succeeded him as the second archbishop of Galveston-Houston.
 He received the pallium, a vestment worn by metropolitan bishops, from Benedict XVI on June 29 of that year.
-DiNardo once commented, "There is a certain sense of the church in Texas...It is more laid-back, informal, which I think is good."
+In an interview after the announcement that he would be made the first Cardinal in Texas, DiNardo commented that "There is a certain sense of the church in Texas...
+It is more laid-back, informal, which I think is good."